benlagrone/audio_xtts/readme.md

 ```

 First boot downloads the model into `./cache`, so keep that directory around for subsequent runs.

+Set `COQUI_TOS_AGREED=1` only if you have already reviewed and accepted the Coqui XTTS licensing terms referenced in the runtime prompt.
+The environment variable simply pre-seeds the agreement file that the downloader looks for so the container can bootstrap non-interactively.

 ### 2. Launch xTTS